Conservative Party (UK): Free-market Conservatives

 The "free-market wing" of economic liberals achieved dominance after the election of Margaret Thatcher as party leader in 1975.
 Their goal was to reduce the role of the government in the economy and to this end, they supported cuts in direct taxation, the privatisation of nationalised industries and a reduction in the size and scope of the welfare state.
 Supporters of the "free-market wing" have been labelled as "Thatcherites".
-The group has disparate views of social policy: Thatcher herself was socially conservative and a practising Anglican but the free-market wing in the Conservative Party harbour a range of social opinions from the civil libertarian views of Michael Portillo, Daniel Hannan, and David Davis to the traditional conservatism of former party leaders William Hague and Iain Duncan Smith.
+The group has disparate views of social policy: Thatcher herself was socially conservative and a practising Anglican, but the free-market wing in the Conservative Party harbours a range of social opinions from the civil libertarian views of Michael Portillo, Daniel Hannan, and David Davis to the traditional conservatism of former party leaders William Hague and Iain Duncan Smith.
 The Thatcherite wing is also associated with the concept of a "classless society".

 Whilst a number of party members are pro-European, some free-marketeers are Eurosceptic, perceiving most EU regulations as interference in the free market and/or a threat to British sovereignty.
 EU centralisation also conflicts with the localist ideals that have grown in prominence within the party in recent years.
 Rare Thatcherite Europhiles included Leon Brittan.
 Many take inspiration from Thatcher's Bruges speech in 1988, in which she declared that "we have not successfully rolled back the frontiers of the state in Britain only to see them reimposed at a European level".
 A number of free-market Conservatives have signed the Better Off Out pledge to leave the EU.
 Thatcherites and economic liberals in the party tend to support Atlanticism, something exhibited between Margaret Thatcher and Ronald Reagan.

 Thatcher herself claimed philosophical inspiration from the works of Burke and Friedrich Hayek for her defence of liberal economics.
 Groups associated with this tradition include the No Turning Back Group and Conservative Way Forward, whilst Enoch Powell and Keith Joseph are usually cited as early influences in the movement.
 Some free-market supporters and Christian Democrats within the party tend to advocate the Social Market Economy, which supports free markets alongside social and environmental responsibility, as well a welfare state.
 Joseph was the first to introduce the model idea into British politics, writing the publication: Why Britain needs a Social Market Economy.